pjlintw/Transformer-py/README.md

 [**Data**](#dataset-and-preprocessing) | [**Training**](#run-bert-variants-for-pos-tagging) | [**Linear-BERT**](**train-linear-bert)

 The repository works on fine-tuning of the pre-trained Transformer-based models for Parts-of-speech (POS) tagging.
-We leverage `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` annotated file as dataset for fine-tuning.
+We leverage `chtb_0223.gold_conll`, `phoenix_0001.gold_conll`, `pri_0016.gold_conll` and `wsj_1681.gold_conll` annotated file as dataset example for fine-tuning.
 To reproduce the results, follow the steps below.

 In the literature, the initial layers are used to encode general, semantic-irrelevant information.
 The middle layers usually enable them to produce information-rich representations.
 The latter layers are good at encoding the abstractive and task-oriented semantic representation.
 We develop a flexible framework to run such experiments.